angus-mackenzie/ASD-Notes/ASD05.md

 * The lower circle represents an iteration of development that occur one after another
     * Output of each iteration is an increment of product
 * The upper circle represents the daily inspection that occurs during the iteration
-    * Individual team members meet to inspect each others' activities and make appropriate adaptations.
+    * Individual team members meet to inspect each others' activities and make appropriate adaptations
 * Driving the iteration is a list of requirements
 * This cycle repeats until the project is complete